rebremer/blog-adfv2unittest-git/README.md

 ![Architecture](pictures/run_pipelines.png)

-## 1. Deploy ADFv2, SQLDB and ADLSgen2 using Azure DevOps
+## 1. Verification 1: Check whehter ADFv2, SQLDB and ADLSgen2 are deployed

 In the first step of the Azure DevOps pipeline, ADFv2, SQLDB and ADLSgen2 are deployed.
 After deployment is done, it can be verified using Azure CLI whether all resources are deployed.